MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

    - When you disable attachment synchronization, the attachments will not appear in appointments in Dynamics 365 apps but will remain in Dynamics 365 for Outlook appointments.
    - Recurring appointment attachment synchronization is not supported.
 When users synchronize recurring appointments with attachments, the attachments do not sync.

-   - Attachments could affect sync times so you may want to use attachments sparingly if your using to a low bandwidth network.
+   - Attachments could affect sync times so you may want to use attachments sparingly if your using a low bandwidth network.

    - Service activity attachment synchronization is not supported.